Get Panamanian Citizenship Quickly and Easily

 • Pass the Panama citizenship test (in Spanish)

-Official Panama Citizenship Requirements Under National Law
+Panama Citizenship Requirements

 To get started, the law requires that you hire a Panamanian immigration lawyer.
 This is not optional, applications must be filed by a licensed attorney under Panama’s naturalization law.